Servicing and Maintenance of Sewage Treatment Plants

 Bates Environmental Ltd recommends that your treatment plant also be serviced on a yearly basis, since if you do encounter a problem with the electrics, for example, it is likely to cause other more expensive knock-on effects, such as the pump burning out.
 If a sewage treatment plant is serviced every year, the parts can be checked, replaced if worn, and oiled or greased so that the optimum working state is maintained.
 This is also part of the Environment Agency Guidelines.

 Bates Environmental Ltd offer a range of maintenance plans.
-To enquire, please use the Enquiry form below.
+To enquire, please use the Contact link below.